 If you’re new around here, you should know that I’m married to a pretty cool French dude named Tom.
 He appreciates a fine meal, dresses sharp and insists on wearing slippers in the house.
 Being in an intercultural relationship can be quite an experience, so here are 6 things that are totally true when your husband is French!

-Things that are true when your husband is French
+6 Things that are true when you have a French husband

-This is a humorous look at things in my life as an American married to a French guy and is no way indicative of every French or European guy out there.
+This is a humorous look at things in my life as an American married to a Frenchman and is no way indicative of every French or European man out there.
 So please don’t think I’m grouping all French guys together or saying your experience will be anything like mine!

 You will argue about what time to eat dinner.

-Unless you like eating dinner late, you and your French spouse will probably disagree over what time to eat dinner — especially in the early days.
+Unless you like eating dinner late, you and your French husband will probably disagree over what time to eat dinner — especially in the early days.
 We often compromise but if I had it my way, we’d be eating dinner at 7 p.m. nightly.
 I go to bed early and when we eat late, I feel like I go to bed with a full stomach.
 Yuck.